Dynamical Mean-Field Theory for Quantum Chemistry

-In recent years the theoretical study of strongly correlated condensed matter systems has been revolutionized by the development of dynamical mean-field theory, first in its single-site\cite{Georges92b,Georges96} and then in its cluster \cite{Hettler00,Kotliar01,Maier05} forms.
-Dynamical mean-field theory is a Green's function based method which, in analogy to density functional theory,\cite{Kohn65} may be viewed in terms of the extremization of a functional via the solution of an auxiliary problem.\cite{Kotliar06} To date, the main applications \cite{Georges96,Maier05} of dynamical mean-field theory have been to extended (typically periodic) systems, characterized by a continuous density of states, although an interesting recent application to a nanoscopic conductor, a finite interacting system embedded in an extended non-interacting system, should be noted.\cite{Jacobs10} Here, we show that dynamical mean-field theory can be used for finite systems, characterized by a discrete density of states.
-We present applications to a benchmark quantum chemical system (${\rm H}_n$, the $n$-hydrogen molecule in various configurations) which suggest that it may be useful for treating the strong correlation problems of quantum chemistry.
+In recent years the theoretical study of strongly correlated condensed matter systems has been revolutionized by the development of dynamical mean-field theory (DMFT), first in its single-site \cite{Georges92b,Georges96} and then in its cluster \cite{Hettler00,Kotliar01,Maier05} forms.
+DMFT is a Green's function based method, in contrast to many of the quantum chemical methods which are wave function based, and is often presented in terms of an impurity self-consistently coupled to a noninteracting bath of states.
+To date, the main applications \cite{Georges96,Maier05,Kotliar06} of DMFT have been to extended (typically periodic although an interesting recent application to a nanoscopic conductor should be noted \cite{Jacobs10}) systems, characterized by a continuous density of states.
+Here, we show that DMFT can be used for finite systems, for which the ``bath'' is characterized by a discrete (even small) density of states.
+Application to a benchmark quantum chemical system (${\rm H}_n$, the $n$-hydrogen molecule in various configurations) suggests the method may be useful for treating the strong correlation problems of quantum chemistry.